A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Numerical experiments

 \section{Numerical experiments}

 We now evaluate the performance of the online algorithms, Bio-CCA and Adaptive Bio-CCA with output whitening.
-In each plot, the lines and shaded regions respectively denote the means and 90\% confidence intervals over 10 runs.
+In each plot, the lines and shaded regions respectively denote the means and 90\% confidence intervals over 5 runs.
 Detailed descriptions of the implementations are given in Appendix~\ref{apdx:details}.
 All experiments were performed in Python on an iMac Pro equipped with a 3.2 GHz 8-Core Intel Xeon W CPU.
+The evaluation code is available at \url{https://github.com/flatironinstitute/bio-cca}.